THRUSHWANTH/Book-Recommendation-system/README.md

 - Utilized the `Category` column for in-depth analysis.
 - Generated a JSON file containing top 5 books from each category.

+## Application (app.py)
+The app.py file serves as a Streamlit web application for showcasing the personalized recommendation system to users.
+Here's what it does:

+- Imports necessary libraries and modules.
+- Reads test and train data from CSV files.
+- Defines functions to generate top item recommendations based on user ID and category.
+- Checks if the user exists in the test data and provides personalized recommendations if so.
+- If the user is new, allows them to select a category and provides top book recommendations in that category.
+- To use the application, run the app.py file and interact with it via the Streamlit interface.